Watermarking – invisible watermarks (secret) or visible (public)?

 - Preventing editing photographic copies or transforming the original without being detected

-In some forms of steganography, a secret meaning may be ‘hidden’ in a picture which, with one apple on a table has one meaning, and with two apples means something entirely different – if you know what you are looking at.
-In the same way in WWII messages were ‘hidden’ in radio broadcasts passing instructions or information to resistance fighters, but being meaningless to anyone who did not know what messages there were, and when to listen.
-There is no direct attack against these forms of steganography – short of finding the code book(s) for interpreting the meanings.
+In some forms of steganography, a secret meaning may be ‘hidden’ in a picture.
+For example, a picture with one apple on a table has one meaning, but one with two apples means something entirely different.
+There is no direct attack against these forms of steganography, short of finding the codebook(s) for interpreting the meanings.

 As usual, the devil is in the detail.
 There has to be enough picture information to ‘hide’ the watermark information so that it is not visible and able to be removed.
 A drop cap or simple illustration in a book isn’t going to be enough.